hscstudio/angular1-yii2/documentation/05-customization.md

 # Customization

-This page still experimental.
+This page still editing.
 You're very welcome to contribute.

 ## Miscellaneous
 For installation `assets` (javascript and css), we can use [bower](http://bower.io).
 Bower is a package manager for the web.
 It's quite with composer in PHP.